 Careers at The Land Institute

-Don’t see something that fits your skill set?
-Take a look at our internships below, or go ahead and submit a resume, cover letter, and writing sample to email@example.com and we will keep your information on file for future employment opportunities.
+Don’t see a link below to a current open position, or don’t see a position that fits your skill set?
+Feel free to submit a resume, cover letter, and writing sample to email@example.com and we will keep your information on file for future employment opportunities.

 As positions become available, details and instructions for applying will be posted at the current job openings link above.

 General Research Assistants are seasonal, full- or part-time hourly workers who provide general support for The Land Institute’s research programs by assisting in our fields, seed processing facilities, grounds, greenhouses, and labs.
 Examples of tasks include threshing, mowing, pot-washing, transplanting, weeding, hoeing, sampling, and data collection.
 General Research Assistants start at the same hourly wage, with returners eligible to earn more.
 Benefits are not provided.

 Program Research Assistants are temporary, full- or part-time hourly workers who assist specific research programs at The Land Institute.
 Tasks may range from entry-level to specialized, depending on the specific research program.
 Program Research Assistant hourly wages vary depending on the skills and experience required to complete the research tasks.
 Benefits are not provided.

 Program interns are temporary educational trainees who gain valuable insight into specific research programs of The Land Institute through hands-on participation, observation, and educational opportunities such as training, seminars, and/or field trips.
 Tasks and opportunities vary depending on the research program.
 The program intern position is designed to provide an entry point for those with limited experience in agricultural research and to support high school or college students in learning about research.
 Position availability and duration vary depending on the research program but typically last for several months.
 Program interns are provided monthly stipends; benefits are not provided.